 Cossacks — A man’s long trouser inspired by the Russians.
 These were extremely comfortable being of a loose, baggy fit.

-Costermonger – Street vendor of fruits and vegetables.
+Costermonger — Also coster.
+Street vendor of fruits and vegetables.

 Cotillion — A French dance for four or more couples with complicated steps and much changing of partners, led by one couple.
 Came to be associated with balls in a general sense, especially those for debutantes to mingle and meet eligible bachelors.

-Country house – A mansion in the countryside.
+Country House — A mansion or manor in the countryside.
 The more ostentatious you could make it, the bigger the status symbol.
 Country houses are associated with huge landscape gardens.

 Court of St. James — St. James Palace was the official home of the British monarchy during the Regency, although the sovereign had many royal residences, such as Buckingham and Windsor palaces.
 St. James Palace was a working palace with foreign ambassadors obligated to present their credentials to the court of St. James.
 Today it is still the official seat of the British government.
 Young ladies were also presented to the court, marking their “coming out,” meaning they had entered society and were considered eligible for marriage.